-- 4. Whiteness and Aesthetics: Discoursing Otherness. - 5.
-An Aesthetics of Violence?
-Children & War; Rape. - 6.
-Mourning as Aesthetics: The Right to Mourning and the Configuration of Grievable and (Un) Grievable Bodies. - 7.
-Acts of Memory: The Aesthetics of Re-membering. - 8.
+- 1. Whiteness and Aesthetics: Discoursing Otherness - 2.
+Mourning as Aesthetics: The Right to Mourning and the Configuration of Grievable and (Un) Grievable Bodies. - 3.
 Unromantic Nature: The Emergence of an Eco-critical Aesthetics.

 Evaluation

 Evaluation procedures will consist of four parts, each of which will amount to 25% of the final mark.
 All parts are designed to provide evidence of the competences expressed by the study plan as well as to offer students the possibility to display their different abilities and talents.